-As of December 2018, Kunming airport is served by the following airlines: Air Asia • Air China • Beijing Capital Airlines • Busan Air • Cathay Pacific • Chengdu Airlines • China Eastern • China Express • China Southern • Chongqing Airlines • Donghai • Fuzhou Airlines • Hainan Airlines • Hebei Airlines • Hongtu Airlines •JC International • Juneyao Airlines • Korean Air • Kunming Airlines • Lao Airlines • Laterite Airlines • Loong Air • Lucky Air • Malindo Air • Northern Airlines • Okay Airways • Orenburg Airways • Qingdao Airlines • Ruili Airlines • Shandong Airlines • Shanghai Airlines • Shenzhen Airlines • Sichuan Airlines • SilkAir • Spring • Thai AirAsia • Thai Airways • Tianjin Airways • Tibet Airlines • Uni Air • Western Airlines • Xiamen Airlines.
+Kunming airport is served by the following airlines: Air Asia • Air China • Beijing Capital Airlines • Busan Air • Cathay Pacific • Chengdu Airlines • China Eastern Airlines • China Express • China Southern Airlines • Chongqing Airlines • Donghai • Fuzhou Airlines • Hainan Airlines • Hebei Airlines • Hongtu Airlines • JC International • Juneyao Airlines • Korean Air • Kunming Airlines • Lao Airlines • Laterite Airlines • Loong Air • Lucky Air • Malindo Air • Northern Airlines • Okay Airways • Orenburg Airways • Qingdao Airlines • Ruili Airlines • Shandong Airlines • Shanghai Airlines • Shenzhen Airlines • Sichuan Airlines • SilkAir • Spring Airline • Thai AirAsia • Thai Airways • Tianjin Airways • Tibet Airlines • Uni Air • Western Airlines • Xiamen Airlines.

 Airport Transportation: Getting To/From The Airport

-Several bus routes connect to the airport, with different stops per route In general, each route has departures every 30 minutes.
-Some routes start earlier and run later than others, so check the website.
+Bus 919 stops at the airport and offers multiple different routes to surrounding areas.
+As of this update, the bus fare is CYN 13.
+Each route has departures every 30 minutes.
+Some routes start earlier and run later than others, so check ahead.
 It’s unclear whether these buses are free or paid.

 This guide is for informational purposes only to assist with your planning.
 All information, including rates and hours, are subject to change at any time without notice.
 The information in this airport guide is based on information collected and/or received from the airports, lounges, hotels, transportation providers and their web sites.
 We are not representatives of any of the above mentioned service providers.
 To report errors or to add/update any items mentioned in the guide: update the airport guide or write a review.